cabinjs/parse-request/README.md

 }
 ```

+Two additional (conditionally) added properties will appear if you are using [multer][] or utilizing `req.file` or `req.files` in your application.
+The two properties are `file` and `files` respectively, and are only added if they exist on the original request object.

-Note that there is a `user` object returned, which will be parsed from `req.user` automatically.
+Note that there is a `user` object returned, which will be parsed from `req.user` automatically for you.

 The `user` object will also have a `ip_address` property added, but only if one does not already exists and if an IP address was actually detected.